alexzube/alexzube.github.io/README.md

 - Designed and optimized real-time audio effects systems in C/C++ and embedded DSP.
 - Collaborated with cross-division R&D teams and contributed to internal prototypes.

 After graduating my Masters I did a 3 month internship and subsequently have spent 4 years working at Yamaha Professional Audio in Hamamatsu with the DSP team on development and maintenance of audio effects for digital mixing consoles and other platforms.
-I was the main developer for **Interphase** and **DynamicEQ6**, responsible for the DSP algorithms (mainly C++), GUI design, and implementing on SHARC and Yamaha DSP chips, ensuring cross-platform compatibility across consoles and operating systems.
+I was the main developer for Interphase and DynamicEQ6, responsible for the DSP algorithms (mainly C++), GUI design, and implementing on SHARC and Yamaha DSP chips, ensuring cross-platform compatibility across consoles and operating systems.

 <div style="overflow-x:auto;">
   <div style="display:flex;gap:1rem;flex-wrap:nowrap;min-width:640px;">